thesephist/ink/README.md

 I'm also very interested in Elixir's approach towards language development, where there is a finite set of features planned to be added to the language itself, and the language is designed to become "complete" at some point in its lifetime, after which further growth happens through extending the language with macros and the ecosystem.
 Since simplicity and minimalism is a core goal of Ink, this perspective really appeals to me, and you can expect Ink to become "complete" at some finite point in the future.
 In fact, the feature set documented in this repository today is probably 85-90% of the total language features Ink will get eventually.

+## Isolation and permissions model

+Ink has a very surface area to interface with the rest of the interpreter and runtime, which is through the list of builtin functions defined in `runtime.go`.
+In an effort to make it safe and easy to run potentially untrusted scripts, the Ink interpreter provides a few flags that determines whether the running Ink program may interface with the operating system in certain ways.
+Rather than simply fail or error on any restricted interface calls, the runtime will silently ignore the requested action and potentially return empty but valid data.

+- `--no-read`: When enabled, the builtin `read()` function will simply return an empty read, as if the file being read was of size 0.
+- `--no-write`: When enabled, the builtin `write()` function will pretend to have written the requested data safely.
+- `--no-net`: When enabled, the builtin `listen()` function will pretend to have bound to a local network socket, but will not actually bind.

+To run an Ink program completely untrusted, run `ink -isolate` with the "isolate" flag, which will revoke all revokable permissions from the running script.

 ## Development

 Ink is currently a single go package.
 Run `go run .` to run from source, and `go build -ldflags="-s -w"` to build the release binary.